kvnlabs/Second-Brain/README.md

 # Update :
 This repo will not be continued and ill not deploy this site..
+Successfully wasted a whole 2days just to learn on how to deploy a sub-domain, how to link github pages to our domain, etc..
-Instead im planning to Delopy it in a New Site and Ill link that Repo Here:
+I'm planning to Delopy it in a New Repo and Ill link that Repo Here: